-Achmea's capital adequacy exceeds that for the 'A' benchmark in our risk-based capital model.
+Achmea's capital adequacy exceeds that for the 'AA' benchmark in our risk-based capital model.
 Almost 70% of total adjusted capital, as per our model, comprises core shareholders' funds.
-Achmea's Solvency II ratio is resilient to interest rate and credit spreads, as reflected in a solid Solvency II ratio of 214% at year-end 2019.
-We think that reduced earnings volatility over the past three years has strengthened Achmea's financial risk profile, and that capital adequacy is likely to remain at least in excess of the 'A' level.
+Achmea's Solvency II ratio is resilient to interest rate and credit spreads, as reflected in a solid Solvency II ratio of 208% at year-end 2020.
+We think that reduced earnings volatility over the past three years has strengthened Achmea's financial risk profile, and that capital adequacy is likely to remain at least in excess of the 'AA' level over 2021-2023.

-Chart 1

-Return On Equity
+Chart 1 Return On Equity